"How Might We help a solo chef have a more convenient delivery service, so he can spend more time with his family?"

 Operating Model: Solo Business

-Final Delivery: Brand Strategy, Visual Brand Identity, Service Design Blueprint, Web Design
+Final Delivery: Brand Strategy, Visual Brand Identity & Design Language System (DLS), Service Design Blueprint, Web Design

 Methodologies